-8.5 Teachers Pensions
+8.5 Teachers' pensions

-In order to ensure that the performance of the duty on the authority to supply Teachers' Pensions with information under the Teachers' Pension Scheme Regulations 2014, the following conditions are imposed on the authority and governing bodies of all maintained schools covered by this scheme in relation to their budget shares The conditions apply to all governing bodies of maintained schools in Southwark, as Southwark does not currently provide a payroll service.
+In order to ensure that the performance of the duty on the authority to supply Teachers' Pensions with information under the Teachers' Pension Scheme Regulations 2014, the following conditions are imposed on the authority and governing bodies of all maintained schools covered by this scheme in relation to their budget shares The conditions apply to all governing bodies of the council's maintained schools, as the council does not currently provide a payroll service.

-All governing bodies of maintained schools should ensure that their payroll provider submit a monthly return of salary and service to the authority which the authority requires to submit its monthly return of salary and service to Teachers Pensions and to produce audited contributions certificate.
+All governing bodies of maintained schools should ensure that their external payroll provider submit the Monthly Contributions Reconciliation return to the LA which the authority requires to submit its combined Monthly Contributions Reconciliation return to Teachers Pensions and to produce audited End of Year certificate.

-A governing body of any maintained school which directly administers its payroll shall supply salary, service and pensions data to the LA which Southwark, as the LA, requires to submit its annual return of salary and service to Teachers' Pensions and to produce its audited contributions certificate
+A governing body of any maintained school which directly administers its payroll, or does so via an external payroll provider, shall supply salary, service and pensions data to the LA which the council, as the LA, requires to submit the Monthly Contributions Reconciliation return to Teachers' Pensions and to produce its audited End of Year certificate

-Southwark will advise schools each year of the timing, format and specification of the information required from each school.
+The council will advise schools each year of the timing, format and specification of the information required from each school.